-North Stradbroke Island is an Australian island in the state of Queensland, 30 km southeast of the capital Brisbane.
+North Stradbroke Island is an Australian island in the state of Queensland and just some 30 km from the capital, Brisbane.

-The island was origionally a single island joined with the now South Stradbroke island.
-In in 1895 a storm separated it from South Stradbroke Island, forming the Jumpinpin Channel.
+The island was originally a single island but in 1895 a storm separated it thus forming the now Jumpinpin Channel.
 The island is about 38 km long and 11 km wide.

 The permanent population the island is quite small, but the number of people on the island swells significantly during the holiday season.
 There is no bridge to the island and access is by vehicular or passenger ferries leaving from Cleveland.

-There are three main settlements on the island.
-Dunwich is the largest and has most of the services including the school.
-Point Lookout is on the surf side of the island and is the major tourist destination in the season.
+There are three main settlements on the island with Dunwich being the largest with most of the services, including a school.
+Point Lookout is on the surf side of the island, facing out to sea and is the major tourist destination in the season.
 The third is Amity Point and is much smaller and a popular fishing spot on the island.

 STRADDIE WHALE WATCHING!

-Straddie is located on the outer edge of Brisbane’s Moreton Bay,and is recognised as the best Land based Whale Watching location on the East coast of Australia.
+Stradbroke Island is located on the outer edge of Brisbane’s Moreton Bay and recognised as one of the best land based whale watching location on the east coast of Australia.

-A variety of whales pass close by and shelter just off the many beaches and in Moreton Bay itself.
-After a brief rest the Humpbacks, Southern Right and occasionally Blue Whales move on to their Hervey Bay and Whitsunday breeding grounds.
+A variety of whales pass close by and shelter just off the many beaches in Moreton Bay itself as they move on to their Hervey Bay and Whitsunday breeding grounds.

-They can be viewed from late May to early November and there are a number of great spots to view them from Straddie, including from your private balcony at Samarinda apartments!
+They can be viewed from late May to early November and there are a number of great spots to view them from on Straddie, including views from your private balcony at Samarinda.

 For more information regarding the "Humpback Highway" please visit www.stradbrokeisland.com